-23. Procurement Report 2nd Quarter - FY20
+23. Procurement Report 2nd Quarter - FY20 This item was removed from the Agenda.

 (Note: Item #24 and Item #25 were addressed in a combined report.)

 Bi-State Development Combined Meeting of the Operations Committee and Audit, Finance & Administration Committee Open Session Minutes March 20, 2020 Page 11 of 13